aesthytik/redux-thunk-example/README.md

 ### Fetching data from an API

 Now onto our application.
 All of the above code examples were just examples.
-We will dive into the code of our application and I will put here (almost) all the code of the app.
-Also a github repo will be available at the end of the article.
+We will dive into the important bits of the code.
+Also, a github repo will be available at the end of the article, containing the entire app.

-Our app will fetch (asynchronously) data that is retrieved by an API (we will assume the API is already built, deployed and working properly) and then display the fetched data.
+Our app will fetch (asynchronously) data that is retrieved by an API - we already built and deployed a working API, how convenient :) - and then display the fetched data as nice as my designing skills go (not too far).

-As an API, we will use TVmaze's public API and we will fetch all the shows they have aired.
+TVmaze's public API contains a tonne of data and we will fetch all the shows they have ever aired.
 Then, the app will display all the shows, toghether with their rating and premiere date.

 **Designing our state**

 In order for this application to work properly, our state needs to have 3 properties: `isLoading`, `hasError` and `items`.
 So we will have 3 action creators and an extra action creator where we will fetch the data and call the other 3 action creators based on the status or our request to the API.
+More details on why are we doing this, a bit later.

 **Action creators**